 Ton-That, C, Zhu, L, Lockrey, MN, Phillips, MR, Cowie, BCC, Tadich, A, Thomsen, L, Khachadorian, S, Schlichting, S, Jankowski, N & Hoffmann, A 2015, 'Molecular nitrogen acceptors in ZnO nanowires induced by nitrogen plasma annealing', PHYSICAL REVIEW B, vol. 92, no. 2.View/Download from: Publisher's site

 Lockrey, MN & Phillips, MR 2012, 'Stability Of InGaN/GaN MQW Luminescence Under Prolonged High Current Injection', Microscopy and Microanalysis, vol. 18, no. S2, pp. 1876-1877.View/Download from: Publisher's site

-Lockrey, MN & Phillips, M 2011, 'Characterisation Of The Optical Properties Of InGaN MQW Structures Using A Combined Sem And Cl Spectral Mapping System', Journal of Semiconductors, vol. 32, no. 1, pp. 0-0.View/Download from: UTS OPUS or Publisher's site
+Lockrey, MN & Phillips, M 2011, 'Characterisation Of The Optical Properties Of InGaN MQW Structures Using A Combined Sem And Cl Spectral Mapping System', Journal of Semiconductors, vol. 32, no. 1, pp. 0-0.View/Download from: Publisher's site

 We demonstrate the ability of a combined scanning electron microscope and cathodoluminescence (CL) spectral mapping system to provide important spatially resolved information.
 The degree of inhomogeneity in spectral output across a multi-quantum well sample is measured using the SEM-CL system as well as measuring the efficiency roll-off with increasing carrier concentration.
 The effects of low energy electron beam modification on the InGaN/GaN multi quantum wells have also been characterized.